 When investing, fees can be confusing.
-There are four fees or costs to be considered:
+There are five fees or costs to be considered:

 - The Moola fee